aptech/docs/docs/CR-cdfMvnce.rst

             "ctl.maxEvaluations", "scalar, maximum number of evaluations."
             "ctl.absErrorTolerance", "scalar, absolute error tolerance."
-            "ctl.relative", "scalar, error tolerance."
+            "ctl.relErrorTolerance", "scalar, error tolerance."

     :type ctl: struct

-    :param x: Lower limits at which to evaluate the complement of the multivariate normal cumulative distribution function.
-If *x* has more than one column, each column will be treated as a separate set of upper limits.
+    :param x: Lower limits at which to evaluate the complement of the multivariate normal cumulative distribution function. *x* must have K columns--one for each variable.
+If *x* has more than one row, each row will be treated as a separate set of upper limits.
     :type x: NxK matrix

     :param corr: correlation matrix.